The two defaults scenario for stressing credit portfolio loss distributions: An analytical credit portfolio model with random loss severities

 or related risk measures like Value-at-Risk or Expected Shortfall.

-When working with Theorem \ref{tas_th_3}, one has to decide whether random exposures shall be taken into account, and in case of a decision in favor of doing so, how the exposure distributions are to be modeled. \citet[][Example~1]{Tasche2004} and \citet{Schmock2008} present some possible choices of discrete exposure distributions. \citet{Gordy2004} discusses an approximative but similar approach to random severities with continuous distributions.
+When working with Theorem~\ref{tas_th_3}, one has to decide whether random exposures shall be taken into account, and in case of a decision in favour of doing so, how the exposure distributions are to be modeled. \citet[][Example~1]{Tasche2004} and \citet{Schmock2008} present some possible choices of discrete exposure distributions. \citet{Gordy2004} discusses an approximate but similar approach to random severities with continuous distributions.